The DeanBeat: Why politics and games go together

 The most benign and beneficial message that game companies can impart is to educate the public so they’re more likely to vote, and to vote intelligently.
 That’s what Jam City, the maker of mobile games like Cookie Jam and Disney Frozen Adventures, had in mind when it decided to make its Culver City, California headquarters into an official voting center where voters can drop their ballots.

 Jam City CEO Chris DeWolfe said the team is passionate about getting people to vote and recognize the power of democracy.
 They started with voter registration campaigns in 2018 and got thousands of people to vote.
 This year, they wanted to do more to exercise their civic duty, considering the pandemic could deter people from voting, DeWolfe said.
-So they partnered with Los Angeles County, so people can drop off their ballots and enjoy some food, drinks, and fun — all while wearing masks.
+So they partnered with Los Angeles County so people can drop off their ballots and enjoy some food, drinks, and fun — all while wearing masks.

 In an interview with GamesBeat, DeWolfe said this election is more important than ever, with so many issues at stake in both local and national politics.
 By mixing games and the election, Jam City can raise awareness in a way that other companies cannot.
 And it can take away some of the stress and anxiety that people feel during election season, DeWolfe said.